DevGruGold/Jungla/README.md

 # Jungla

-## Description
+## Project Description
-This is a generic project.
+A jungle-themed social media platform for sharing nature experiences.

+## Features
+- Photo and video sharing
+- Nature-themed filters
+- Community engagement

+## Technology Stack
+React Native, Node.js, MongoDB

 ## Installation
-Refer to the project documentation for installation instructions.
+Clone the repository and run `npm install` followed by `npm start`.

 ## Usage
-Refer to the project documentation for usage instructions.
+Share your nature experiences and connect with others.

 ## Contributing
-Please fork the repo and submit a pull request.
+Contributions are welcome!
+Please fork the repository and submit a pull request.

-## Author
-DevGruGold AKA Joseph Andrew Lee

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact
+For any inquiries, please contact DevGruGold AKA Joseph Andrew Lee.